MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 ---
 title: Recreate the private links for the upgrade of the new compute infrastructure
-description: Learn how to recreate the private links for the upgrade of the compute infrastructure ms.date: 06/02/2023 ms.reviewer: mhart ms.topic: how-to
+description: Learn how to update the private links for the upgrade of the compute infrastructure ms.date: 13/07/2023 ms.reviewer: mhart ms.topic: how-to
 author: mamihail